 It isn’t clear at this stage whether the substance was isolated and used by anyone else as a food additive before Bussy’s discovery in 1826.
 However, it is likely that the preserving properties of sulfur dioxide, which is the main component of sodium sulfite, were known for centuries before Bussy’s discovery.

 Sulfur dioxide is a common food preservative that has antimicrobial properties, which help to prevent spoilage caused by bacteria and fungi.

 The use of sulfur dioxide as a food preservative dates back to ancient times, and it has been used in the preservation of a wide variety of foods, including dried fruits, wine, and beer.
 6

 Sulfur dioxide is also a strong antioxidant that helps to prevent the oxidation of fats, which can lead to rancidity.
 The use of sulfur dioxide in food preservation has been regulated by the FDA since the early 20th century.

-    The FDA has set limits on the amount of sulfur dioxide that can be used in various food products, and it is generally recognized as safe (GRAS) when used in accordance with good manufacturing practices.
+The FDA has set limits on the amount of sulfur dioxide that can be used in various food products, and it is generally recognised as safe (GRAS) when used by good manufacturing practices.
+7

 The use of sulfur dioxide as a preservative is mentioned in ancient texts from Rome, Greece, and China.
 It was used as a fungicide and as a way to preserve wine, dried fruits, and meat.